Website Copywriting: How to Get a Killer Home Page

 • Good website copywriting always maintains the company brand and image and adheres to the company mission and philosophy.

 There are plenty of other factors too, like search engine optimization (SEO) keywords, which draw visitors to your site organically through search engines.
-When keywords become part of the equation, website copywriting becomes SEO copywriting, and that requires even more skills, because specific words and phrases have to be worked into the text and formatted accordingly.
+When keywords become part of the equation, website copywriting becomes SEO copywriting, and that requires even more skills, because specific words and phrases have to be worked into the text and code and formatted accordingly.

 A website copywriter has a job that combines the skills of writing, marketing, and design with an understanding of how people use the internet and respond to web content.
 Anyone can write a home page, that’s the truth.
 But writing a killer home page, that just might require a specialist.